Batchen3/Hadasim-4.0/README.md

 Exercise 1

-A system of managing the covid-19 database for Health Maintenance Organization.
+A system of managing the covid-19 database for health fund.
 Client side - react, server side - node.js, database - mysql.
 First of all run the server and then run the app.
 In order to run batchen_server : npm start,